cgcardona/cgcardona.github.com/_posts/2013-07-05-rails-as-habitable-software-pt1.md

 ## Convention over configuration

 Perhaps my favorite feature of rails is also the feature which I think makes it most habitable--and that is [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration).

 There are tasks that we're all gonna do if we're setting up a web CRUD app.
 We all need routes.
 We all need some type of [datastore](http://en.wikipedia.org/wiki/SQLite).
 We're gonna need templates.
 Oh yea and we're gonna need a [webserver](http://en.wikipedia.org/wiki/WEBrick).
-And while we're at it we should seperate our concerns into an [MVC pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+And while we're at it we should separate our concerns into an [MVC pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 Oh and also we should have a sane naming convention so that the Models, Views, and Controllers are naturally tied together.
 And finally let's put it all into a standard directory structure.

 Add all that together and you have the perfect recipe for a new developer to come onto a project and instantly know their way around the code base.
-If you want to check out the views code you **always** know where that is in a rails directory.
+If you want to check out the views code you **always** know where that is in a rails project.
 Things like that speed up developer productivity **big time**.

 ## Best Practices

 I have several things that I can reply with when someone asks me why I primarily use rails for development and one of those replys is 'Rails takes the industry best practices and folds them into the framework.'

-Seperation of concerns through Model, Views, and Controllers?
+Separation of concerns through Model, Views, and Controllers?
 Yeah we got that.
 Full test suites?
 [Of course](http://guides.rubyonrails.org/testing.html).
 REST is gonna be a big deal?
 Don't worry--[we're covered](http://guides.rubyonrails.org/routing.html).
 Loading the head section and assets each page refresh slowing down the mobile clients?
 How about [turbolinks](https://github.com/rails/turbolinks/)!
 And on and on and on...

 By taking industry best practices and rolling them into the framework rails makes it easy to do the right thing.
 It start beginners out on solid footing and ensures that the farmhouse has a solid foundation and is built with the highest quality building materials.